-If the name of the network isn't in the list, select More Networks to see if the network is further down the list.
-If you still don't see the network, you may be out of range or the network .
+If the name of the network is not in the list, try clicking More to see if the network is further down the list.
+If you still do not see the network, you may be out of range, or the network .

 If the network is protected by a password (Connect.), enter the password when prompted and click

 If you do not know the key, it may be written on the underside of the wireless router or base station, or in its instruction manual, or you may have to ask the person who administers the wireless network.

 The network icon will change appearance as the computer attempts to connect to the network.

 If the connection is successful, the icon will change to a dot with several curved bars above it ().
 More bars indicate a stronger connection to the network.
 Fewer bars mean the connection is weaker and might not be very reliable.